PatilShreyas/NotyKT/README.md

 Navigate to [`/noty-android`](/noty-android) directory to browse and know more about Noty Android project.

 ## Want to Contribute 🙋‍♂️?

 Awesome!
 If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).
 You can also take a look at [NotyKT's Project Status Tracker](https://github.com/PatilShreyas/NotyKT/projects/1) for getting more information about current or upcoming tasks.

+## Want to discuss? 💬

+Have any questions, doubts or want to present your opinions, views?
+You're always welcome.
+You can [start discussions](https://github.com/PatilShreyas/NotyKT/discussions).

 ## Contributors